 Most parents don’t have experience of homeschooling and due to how suddenly it all happened didn’t have time to prepare.

-Well this post is my plea to all parents to stop worrying and stressing over homeschooling your children.
+Well, this post is my plea to all parents to stop worrying and stressing over homeschooling your children.
 They will be alright.

-You have to remember that schools and teachers have months of preparation and years of experience to provide our children with structured learning at school so trying to replicate this structure at home is going to be near impossible.
+You have to remember that schools and teachers have months of preparation and years of experience to provide our children with structured learning at school.
+So trying to replicate this structure at home is going to be near impossible.
 Not to mention that we as home school teachers now have the added stress that we can’t go outside and the fear of the CoronaVirus causing everyone anxiety.

-Most primary schools have around 30 children per class all with different abilities, likes and interests so structure is key in a school environment to ensure classes and learning run efficiently and everyone gets to do a bit of everything.
+Most primary schools have around 30 children per class all with different abilities, likes and interests so the structure is key in a school environment to ensure classes and learning run efficiently and everyone gets to do a bit of everything.

 These are tough times that we are all going through and I think most adults are feeling worried and anxious so our children must be feeling a bit of it too.
 Anything you can get them to do that will keep them occupied and enjoying themselves will help to ease their stress and worry.

-Even if you have high school children instead of trying to get them to do a bit of every lesson and fit it all, spend a bit of time on the core subjects Maths, English, Science and then spend most of the time on the subject that they enjoy the most.
+Even if you have high school children instead of trying to get them to do a bit of every lesson spend a bit of time on the core subjects Maths, English, Science and then spend most of the time on the subject that they enjoy the most.
 This is going to be a hard time for them too especially that they are not able to go out with their friends so keeping them happy is going to be the main priority and probably a tough one with teenagers.

 This is a very difficult time for everyone and a lot of people are suffering at the moment but if we try to find a positive in all of this it is that we have been given this extra time with our children so just try to take the time to enjoy it.